PierreMarza/pierremarza.github.io/_teaching/3_teaching_cnn.markdown

 # 2. Practical
 ## Context
 The goals of this session are to practice with **implementing a Convolutional Neural Network**, **understanding the involved computations**, and more generally, to **build a full Deep Learning pipeline in PyTorch** to train a model on a given dataset.
+Some parts of this course are inspired from this great [Pytorch Tutorial](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html#sphx-glr-beginner-blitz-cifar10-tutorial-py)

 ## Installation
 We will be coding with **Python3** and will use the **Pytorch** library.